Suleadigun/ELK-Project1/README.md

 # Network Diagram
 ![alt text](https://github.com/Suleadigun/ELK-Project1/blob/main/Diagrams/Sule%20-%20Cloud%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the host file may be used to install only certain pieces of it, such as Filebeat.

 ## My Playbook(s)
 [Filebeat Playbook](https://github.com/Suleadigun/ELK-Project1/blob/main/Ansible/files/filebeat-config.yml)